itsrobli/depreciation-rate-classifier/README.md

 - 80%+ accuracy when text is similar in style to the training data regardless of small spelling errors, ordering of words, language variations (e.g. -ed, -ing, -s, etc).
 - Only around 50% or less accuracy when the text is of a very different style to the training data.

+Please feel free to contribute suggests, corrections, and training data.

 # Problem to be solved - a brief background

 In the Real Estate Investment Trust (REIT / Property Funds) industry, real estate assets are held for investment purposes to provide income distributions to investors.
-A feature of REITs for investors are non-taxable cash distributions which are primarily driven by tax deductible/depreciable capex.
+A feature of Australian REITs for investors are non-taxable cash distributions which are primarily driven by tax deductible/depreciable capex.

 Capex can result in various tax outcomes depending on the jurisdiction.
 In Australia, generally, depending on the nature of the cost, can be categorised and treated as:

-1. Immediately deductible;
+1. Immediately tax deductible;
-2. Depreciated as an tax asset over its effective life at [various](https://www.ato.gov.au/law/view/document?LocID=%22TXR%2FTR20184%2FNAT%2FATO%2FatTABLEB%22&PiT=99991231235958#TABLEB) depreciation rates;
+2. Depreciated as a tax asset over its effective life at [various](https://www.ato.gov.au/law/view/document?LocID=%22TXR%2FTR20184%2FNAT%2FATO%2FatTABLEB%22&PiT=99991231235958#TABLEB) depreciation rates;
-3. Be eligible for a building allowance deduction over 25 of 40 years; or
+3. Be eligible for a building allowance deduction over 25 or 40 years; or
-4. Added to the cost base of the asset to reduce the capital gain upon disposal.
+4. Added to the cost base of the asset to reduce the capital gain upon sale of the property.

 An expert can be engaged to create a tax depreciation schedule (aka QS report) that breaks down costs into these categories.
 Industry practice is that this is usually done for high-value capex e.g. a property acquisition or major development project.
 However, a lot of the day-to-day capex is high-volume and low-value.
 This does not make it cost effective to outsource to an expert.
 As such, most businesses are classifying these items manually based on accounting system descriptions or invoices (or not at all and missing out on tax deductions).